abra3607/thebutton/README.md

 Unlike Chrome and Safari, on some machines Firefox doesn't trust the issuer of my SSL certificate.
 See if you can open this image: https://abra.me:8443/static/24h.png.
 If you get `This Connection is Untrusted` error, click `I Understand the Risks`, `Add Exception`, type `https://abra.me:8443/` into `Location` field and click `Confirm Security Exception`.

+## Custom clients

+You are free to use clientside code (`/static/payload.js`) in your work as long as you don't modify it in any way.
+Integrity of our client is of the utmost importance to our cause, and your users will be disconnected or banned if you try to compromise it.

 ## Special Thanks

 * JJaska